greencardamom/Findlinks/README.md

 Running
 ==========

-See 0README for more detailed instructions.
+	findlinks - list page names that contain a domain

+	  -d <domain>   (required) Domain to search for eg. cnn.com -s <site>     (required) One or more site codes [space seperated] - see allwikis.txt for the list If "ALL" then process all sites (800+) in allwikis.txt If "<whatever>.txt" then process all site codes listed in the file <whatever>.txt Use of a trailing "_p" in the site code is supported but optional - see Examples below -n <ns>       (optional) Namespace(s) to target [space seperated].
+Default is "0 6" eg. -n "0 6 10" will check these 3 namespaces 0 = mainspace, 6 = File: and 10 = Template:
+	  -k            (optional) Keep raw output file.
+Useful for viewing the URLs -a            (optional) Generate a fresh copy of allwikis.txt - ie. a list of all wiki site codes

+	  Examples:

+	    Find all pages on enwiki in namespace 4 & 5 that contain archive.md
+	      ./findlinks -d archive.md -s enwiki -n '4 5'
+	    Find all pages on enwiki and eswiki in namespace 0 that contain archive.md ./findlinks -d archive.md -s 'enwiki eswiki' -n 0 Find all pages on the sites listed in mylist.txt in namespace 0 & 6 that contain archive.md ./findlinks -d archive.md -s mylist.txt

 How it works
 =========
-The script uses ssh to establish a tunnel with the replication server on Toolforge and then runs queries through the tunnel
+The script uses ssh to establish a tunnel with the replication server on Toolforge and then runs queries through the tunnel.
+It can run from any computer it doesn't need to be hosted on Toolforge.

 Dependencies
 ====
 * GNU awk 4.1+
-* tcsh
-* BotWikiAwk library
 * MySql client
+* ssh client
 * A Wikitech Toolforge account: https://wikitech.wikimedia.org/wiki/Portal:Toolforge

 Setup